-We thank our partner organisations in informing this resource through consultation and support - Multicultural Centre for Women's Health, Women's Health Loddon Mallee and Women's Health in the North.
+- Multicultural Centre for Women's Health.

+- Women's Health Loddon Mallee.

+- Women's Health in the North.

-Our particular thanks to Women with Disabilities Victoria's twelve Health Experts, who contributed expertise that formed the basis of the Experts in Our Health Guide and accompanying resources.
-The co-design process highlighted the positive value of hearing directly from women with disabilities - and learning from their experience, wisdom and strength.
-WDV acknowledges the invaluable contribution of the women whose stories and opinions are featured in the Experts in Our Health Resources.
+Our particular thanks to our twelve Health Experts.
+Your expertise formed the basis of the Experts in Our Health Guide and accompanying resources.
+The co-design process highlighted the positive value of hearing directly from women with disabilities.
+The process allowed us to learn from their experiences, wisdom and strength.

+We acknowledge the invaluable contribution of the women whose stories and opinions are featured in the Experts in Our Health Resources.